The comprehensive guide to guarantor loans

 - Understanding: Here at UK Credit, we understand that some people haven’t had the chance to build up their credit history or have run into a little financial difficulty in the past.
 A guarantor will be understanding too, as they’re helping someone who is likely to have faced difficulties securing a loan on their own

-- Transparency about their own financial history: They won’t have a Debt Management Plan or Individual Voluntary Arrangement over the past six years
+- Transparency about their own financial history: They won’t have a Debt Management Plan or Individual Voluntary Arrangement over the past three years

 - They’ll have a super-hero streak: Because let’s face it, anyone who has your back is going to be a bit of a knight in shining armour